Apparent counter-rotation in the torus of NGC 1068: influence of an asymmetric wind: Results: velocity maps and apparent counter-rotating effect in the torus of NGC 1068

 At this point, we can reproduce the shape of the torus throat for the wind parameters corresponding to Fig.~\ref{fig:hollownwind3D} ({\it top}).
 An X-shaped distribution appears for angles $\alpha>45^\circ$ relative to an observer.
-As an example, we show the case for the angle $\alpha = 45^\circ$ (Fig.~\ref{fig:2vel}) that correspond to the torus orientation in Type 2 AGNs, among which is NGC~1068.
+Here, we show the case for $\alpha = 45^\circ$ (Fig.~\ref{fig:2vel}) that corresponds to the torus orientation in Type 2 AGNs, among which is NGC~1068.
 Thus, the X-shaped structure discovered in ALMA 256~GHz continuum \citep{Impellizzeri2019} can be related to the emission of the torus throat observed due to interactions between the clouds and the wind.
-The red and blue spots correspond to the clouds with high velocities whose emission is able to cross the torus body.
+The red and blue spots correspond to the clouds with high velocities which are not obscured by others clouds and whose emission is able to cross the torus body.
+There is an asymmetric red/blue cloud distribution such that the number of red clouds is much larger than the number of blue clouds (Fig.~\ref{fig:2vel}).
+This example may provide an explanation that the asymmetric distribution of maser spots in the torus NGC~1068 presented in \citep{2004ApJ...613..794G} may be a result of asymmetric wind and orientation effects.